 Alycia Smith-Howard PhD is a Shakespeare scholar, theatre director, performance historian and columnist.
-She’s served as a Shakespeare specialist around the globe for a diverse range of plays, films, competitions, radio & television programmes, including 'Antiques Roadshow' (she holds the rare distinction of being Fiona Bruce's "Shakespeare-Scholar-On-Call")
+She is a very delightful, thought provoking and engaging speaker, satisfying many an audience.
+Alycia served as a Shakespeare specialist around the globe for a diverse range of plays, films, competitions, radio & television programmes, including 'Antiques Roadshow'.
+She holds the rare distinction of being Fiona Bruce's "Shakespeare-Scholar-On-Call".

-Dr. Smith-Howard has lectured for such organisations as The British Council, The National Trust, BADA (British American Drama Academy), Open University Shakespeare Society, The Shakespeare Birthplace Trust, The Royal Shakespeare Company, HF Holidays, Women’s Institutes, CAPA International Education, amongst others.
+Alycia Smith-Howard has lectured for such organisations as The British Council, The National Trust, BADA (British American Drama Academy), Open University Shakespeare Society and The Shakespeare Birthplace Trust.
 Her previous academic appointments include faculty positions in Shakespeare studies at New York University and the Folger Shakespeare Library.

 Alycia publishes regularly in print and online.
 She is a regular contributor to such magazines as ‘Warwickshire Life’ that feature her popular and amusing monthly column, ‘Notes from a Shakespeare Diva’.
 She has worked on the biography of international renowned Voice Director, Cicely Berry, OBE, and a book about Shakespeare’s cultural legacy in America.

 "Wonderful presentation.
 Alycia provided a thought provoking and engaging dialogue about Shakespeare’s legacy."

 "Thoroughly delightful speaker.
 We will definitely have her back for more!"